ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The `dot-selector` selects the node of the member value corresponding to the member name from any JSON object in its input nodelist.
-The behaviour is unpredictable if the JSON object has duplicate names.

 It selects no nodes from any other JSON value.